Primary

 Push laterally through your hip, not just hopping side to side.
 Land softly with your knee tracking over your toes and stabilize briefly before bounding back.
 The quality of your landing matters as much as the power of your push-off.

-Want Lateral Bound in your program?
+See where Lateral Bound fits in your weekly plan

 Stand on your right leg with knee slightly bent.